xybu/cs497-sandbox/mproxy/doc/attack_list.md

 # CSV Format

-Each line specifies an attack action, and should have six columns:
+Each non-comment line specifies an attack action, and should have six columns:

  * `LEN`: length of the line. `int` value.
  * `CID`: id of the controller to which the attack is applicable. `int` value or '*' (of value `-1`) meaning applicable to all.